S-u-m-u-n/hpc_user_config/README.md

 `spack install <pkg>%gcc@9.2.0 +openmp` Install package, compile it with gcc 9.2.0 and enable the openmp feature

+To update spack: `git pull` in the spack directory

 # ToDo

-* Add Slurm sample submission script
+- [x] ~~Add Slurm sample submission script~~

-* Add vim/neovim configuration
+- [ ] Add vim/neovim configuration

-* write bash script that automatically sets up this configuration
+- [ ] Write bash script that automatically sets up this configuration

-* Add aliases for slurm / other useful things
+- [ ] Add aliases for slurm / other useful things

-* Add references in the README for easier navigation
+- [ ] Add references in the README for easier navigation
+- [ ] Add explanation for tmux shortcuts
+- [ ] Explain .zshrc, add p10k & oh-my-zsh configurations